 King: You bet!
 By then, the officers, see . . . the next day, well, here come some of our officers over there.
 They came over there, and, of course, they go downtown, see, wherever this village is.
 I don't even know where it's at.
-They bought just all kinds of food that was available--fresh vegetables that could be cooked into a soup, and pork--the meat was basically pork--and they got us some better rice.
+They bought just all kinds of food that was available-fresh vegetables that could be cooked into a soup, and pork-the meat was basically pork-and they got us some better rice.
 We really had some feast there!

-- Marcello: Did the Japanese have very much food there, or didn't you bother with their food? - King: Well, we used some of what they had there, you know, I'm sure.
+Marcello: Did the Japanese have very much food there, or didn't you bother with their food?

+King: Well, we used some of what they had there, you know, I'm sure.

 But, basically, I think they bought most of it--the officers did.

 They went downtown and bought the bulk of it.

-Did you go outside the camp to test your new freedom?
+Marcello: Did you go outside the camp to test your new freedom?

-King: No, there were too many armed soldiers all around that country, We were advised not to go out on that account.
-There was too many of them that might not know that there had been a truce signed.
-Whenever you are going through the country, well, maybe you're armed yourself, see, and you may get into a conflict there.
+King: No, there were too many armed soldiers all around that country, many of them that might not know that there had been a truce signed.
+Whenever you are going through the country, well, maybe you're armed yourself, see, and you may get into a conflict those camps.